AtesComp/rdf-transform/README.md

 #### Short Steps ####

 A local project repository (see the "project-repository" directory) contains an OpenRefine jar file ready for use by the maven compile process.
-If you want or need to compile OpenRefine, see the <a name="Long Steps">Long Steps</a> below to create the OpenRefine jar file.
+If you want or need to compile OpenRefine, see the [Long Steps](#long-steps) below to create the OpenRefine jar file.

 1. From some top level development directory, create a local repository for this RDF Transform extension:
     * From the top level development directory where you want the /rdf-transform sub-directory: